ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 primary CPU performs the necessary actions to bring it out of that state and allow entry into the OS.
 This function must not return.

-In the ARM FVP port, when using the normal boot flow, each secondary CPU powers itself off.
+In the Arm FVP port, when using the normal boot flow, each secondary CPU powers itself off.
 The primary CPU is responsible for powering up the secondary CPUs when normal world software requires them.
 When booting an EL3 payload instead, they stay powered on and are put in a holding pen until their mailbox gets